chakradhar933/shell-scripting-1/shell-scripts/README.md

  string ---> hai
  bool ---> true/false.
  In shell data types are not much used becuse mostly it is string here.
 But if you pass number shell script can understand its a number
+Array : Array is a list of all elements.